thediyblogger/blog/content/blog/how-to-drive-4x-more-traffic-to-your-blog-with-pinterest-seo.md

 If you stop posting new content and pinning it, you may start to see a dip in your reach.
 There are schedulers that can help with this by repining your pins at regular intervals.
 But, don't repin the same pin to the same board within 4 months.
 That is discouraged by Pinterest.
 You can however, create multiple pin images for each blog post and pin those to your boards on a schedule.
 A common scheduler you will see recommended by most Pinterest bloggers is Tailwinds.
 This is due to a lot of the analytics they give you around your pins, as well as its scheduling and smart loop capabilities.

 I will go over each of these points in later blog posts to drill down into the details.
+For now, this is just a teaser to get you started.
+Follow me on Pinterest to stay up to date with how to improve your blog.